kolkhis/prolug-coursework/unit6_worksheet.md

 ps -ef | grep -i sleep
 # sleep is still there
 ```
+* Defense in depth: Multiple layers of protection so that when one layer fails, another layer still covers the gap
+* `/usr/lib/firewalld/`: The location of the firewalld configuration files.

 `screen` and `tmux` are both nohup'd environments.
 ```bash